 Nowadays, Brassica pod midge belongs to most important oilseed rape pests in Czech Republic.
-The small plot trials were carried out at four localities - Uhříněves, Humpolec, Opava and Nechanice.
-Different registered insecticides, insecticides actually tested in registration trials and also non-traditional insecticides.
+The small plot trials were carried out at four localities -Uhříněves, Humpolec, Opava and Nechanice in 2003 and 2004.
+Different registered insecticides, insecticides actually tested for registration trials and also non-traditional insecticides were examined.
 There is a suggestion, that only one insecticide application seems as strongly insufficient, therefore, the effective protection could be ensured only by system of sprayings.
-In booth experimental years the best results were achieved with applications first at the end of flower or later.
-This fact is in contrast with heretofore recommended term of application.
-The application term is probably of greater importance than choice of insecticides with the same attributes.
-It has been found that D. brassicae lays her eggs much longer time in case of outstanding warm weather, than expected.
-The increase of efficiency by tank-mix application of fungicides together with insecticides was not proved.
-The combined application of botanical insecticide based on azadirachtin with Greemax significantly increased the efficiency.
-This combination is in contrary to others safe for bees.
-The application of Nurelle D (0,6 l/ha) 3 - 5 days before flower increased efficiency of subsequent protection.
+In booth experimental years the best results were achieved with applications at the end of flowering or later.
+This fact is in contrast with recommended time of application.
+The application time is probably of greater importance than choice of insecticides with the same attributes.
+It has been found that D. brassicae lays her eggs much longer time in case of outstanding warm weather, than it was expected (Kazda 2003).
+The expected increase of efficiency by tank-mix application of fungicides together with insecticides was not proved.
+The combined application of botanical insecticide Neem oil based on azadirachtin with Greemax significantly increased the efficiency.
+This combination is safe for bees in contrary to others.
+The application of Nurelle D (0,6 l/ha) 3 - 5 days before flowering increased efficiency of subsequent protection.